farahkarim/FLLD/README.md

 FLLD
 ========

-FLLD is a factorization technique that generates compact representation of longitudinal linked data observations and facilitates SPARQL query execution against factorized datasets.
+FLLD is a factorization technique that generates compact representation of longitudinal linked data observations and facilitates SPARQL query execution against the factorized datasets.

 Following are provided here